 5. Friendly Personality

 Huskies love to socialize with humans and other dogs.
-If you have other dogs in the home introducing your new Husky won’t be an issue.
+If you have other dogs in the home, introducing your new Husky won’t be an issue.
 Huskies love playing and will easily welcome a new friend into the fold.
 The same can be said with humans.
 Huskies aren’t considered guard dogs and don’t react aggressively toward strangers.
 They are natural hunters, however, meaning smaller animals like cats may not be advisable with a Husky in the home.

-6. Healthy Dog Breed
+6. Healthy

-The Cons of Owning a Husky
+The 4 Cons of Owning a Husky

 Although a great pet for most, a Husky may not be for everyone.
 If you’re still on the fence about owning a Husky, here are a few cons you should keep in mind when trying to make this important decision and long-term commitment.

-1. Huskies Don’t Like Being Alone
+1. Dislike Being Alone

 Yes, a Husky can handle being alone while you go to the store or off to work, but if you are constantly gone, they may act out.
 With their need for attention and love of play, Huskies will find things to do if they are left alone day in and day out.
 Often, your furniture or other personal objects will pay the price when a Husky deals with loneliness.